-Herefordshire Wildlife Trust are thrilled to have secured funding from the Heritage Lottery and European Regional Development Fund for their project at Bodenham Lake nature reserve.
+Herefordshire Wildlife Trust are thrilled to have secured funding from the National Lottery Heritage Fund and European Regional Development Fund for their project at Bodenham Lake nature reserve.

 Bodenham Lake has long been a favourite amongst wildlife lovers and this project is set to create a true wildlife haven at this reserve in the heart of the Lugg Valley.
 Over two years, the project will focus on key aspects of restoration as well as providing more facilities for wildlife watchers of all ages.

 Bodenham Lake, formed by the extraction of gravel is the largest water body in Herefordshire.
 It is crucial for breeding otter and wildfowl.
 However, the value of Bodenham Lake as a nature reserve is limited by the habitat; aquatic vegetation grows in very small quantities as the Lake is steep sided and extremely deep.
 The project will address this in a number of ways.

 The project aims to enhance the biodiversity value of the Lake.
 In 2018 we moved thousands of tonnes of soil to re-profile three steep sided areas of the lake, creating one hectare of shallower banks.
 In May 2019 we planted 1,600 reed plants (phragmites) in the re-profile areas to create a reedbed, a nationally scarce habitat which supports a wealth of wildlife including many iconic wetland species such as bearded tits, bitterns and reed warblers.

 In areas in which it is not financially viable to re-profile, due to the depth of the lake we hope to install 200m2 of floating man-made floating islands, planted with native wetland plant species or lined with gravel for ground nesting bird bio-matrix to provide habitat.
 The vegetated bio-matrix will improve the aquatic habitat, provide shelter for fish and improve water quality.